1. Can IB-Matlab be used with other brokers?

 7. How can I be sure that IB-Matlab does not contain bugs that will affect my trades?

 Well, there is never a 100% guarantee.
 The product is rigorously tested.
 IB-Matlab has been live since 2010 and is actively used by hundreds of users on a daily basis.
 So far nothing major has been reported.
 IB-Matlab is a very stable and robust product, despite the fact that new functionality is being added on a constant basis.
 In fact, the professional review by the Automated Trader magazine has purposely tried to find limitations and bugs in IB-Matlab by specifying invalid parameter combinations etc., and reported (downloadable PDF) that it could not break IB-Matlab’s robustness.
+Over 100 anonymous traders gave IB-Matlab a perfect 5-star rating with glowing reviews on IB’s Marketplace (a full 100% of all reviews).

 8. Is IB-Matlab being maintained? supported?